"Alex was such a gift to us during the birthing of our fourth son" (Sam, 2017)

 - Association of Improving Midwifery Services

-- Birthrights - an amazing charity supporting the rights of women in childbirth
+- Birthrights - an amazing charity supporting the rights of birthing women and people

 - Homebirthers and Hopefuls